Best DocuSign Alternative for Small Business in 2026: GoSign vs the Rest

 Customer Support Quality

-GoSign's Pro plan includes priority support.
+GoSign's Unleash plan includes priority support.
 The Free plan has standard support.
-For a small business that needs a fast response when a contract is stuck, the $499/year Pro plan provides that access without the per-seat cost structure that makes DocuSign's higher support tiers expensive.
+For a small business that needs a fast response when a contract is stuck, the $25/month (~$249/year) Unleash plan provides that access without the per-seat cost structure that makes DocuSign's higher support tiers expensive.

 DocuSign's support quality scales with your plan tier.
 On Personal and Standard plans, support is primarily self-service and ticket-based.
 Priority phone support is reserved for higher-tier enterprise plans.
 Small businesses on entry-level DocuSign plans often find support response times slower than expected for a time-sensitive signing situation.